Coccidioidomycosis: North America

 In California from 2000 to 2007, there were 16,970 reported cases (5.9 per 100,000 people) and 752 deaths of the 8,657 people hospitalized.
-The highest incidence was in the San Joaquin Valley with 76% of the 16,970 cases (12,855) occurring in the area.
+The highest incidence was in the San Joaquin Valley, with 76% of the 16,970 cases (12,855) occurring in the area.
 Following the 1994 Northridge earthquake, there was a sudden increase of cases in the areas affected by the quake, at a pace of over 10 times baseline.

 There was an outbreak in the summer of 2001 in Colorado, away from where the disease was considered endemic.
-A group of archeologists visited Dinosaur National Monument, and eight members of the crew, along with two National Park Service workers were diagnosed with Valley fever.
+A group of archeologists visited Dinosaur National Monument, and eight crew members, along with two National Park Service workers, were diagnosed with Valley fever.

 California state prisons, beginning in 1919, have been particularly affected by coccidioidomycosis.
 In 2005 and 2006, the Pleasant Valley State Prison near Coalinga and Avenal State Prison near Avenal on the western side of the San Joaquin Valley had the highest incidence in 2005, of at least 3,000 per 100,000.
 The receiver appointed in Plata v.
 Schwarzenegger issued an order in May 2013 requiring relocation of vulnerable populations in those prisons.

 The incidence rate has been increasing, with rates as high as 7% during 2006–2010.
 The cost of care and treatment is $23 million in California prisons.
-A lawsuit was filed against the state in 2014 on behalf of 58 inmates stating that the Avenal and Pleasant valley state prisons did not take necessary steps to prevent infections.
+A lawsuit was filed against the state in 2014 on behalf of 58 inmates stating that the Avenal and Pleasant Valley state prisons did not take necessary steps to prevent infections.

 Population risk factors

-There are several populations that have a higher risk for contracting coccidioidomycosis and developing the advanced disseminated version of the disease.
-Populations with exposure to the airborne arthroconidia working in agriculture and construction have a higher risk.
-Outbreaks have also been linked to earthquakes, windstorms and military training exercises where the ground is disturbed.
+Several populations have a higher risk of contracting coccidioidomycosis and developing the advanced disseminated version of the disease.
+Populations exposed to airborne arthroconidia, such as those working in agriculture and construction, have a higher risk.
+Outbreaks have also been linked to earthquakes, windstorms, and military training exercises where the ground is disturbed.
 Historically, an infection is more likely to occur in males than females, although this could be attributed to occupation rather than being sex-specific.
 Women who are pregnant and immediately postpartum are at a high risk of infection and dissemination.
-There is also an association between stage of pregnancy and severity of the disease, with third trimester women being more likely to develop dissemination.
-Presumably this is related to highly elevated hormonal levels, which stimulate growth and maturation of spherules and subsequent release of endospores.
+There is also an association between the stage of pregnancy and the severity of the disease, with women in their third trimester being more likely to develop dissemination.
+Presumably, this is related to highly elevated hormonal levels, which stimulate the growth and maturation of spherules and the subsequent release of endospores.
 Certain ethnic populations are more susceptible to disseminated coccidioidomycosis.
-The risk of dissemination is 175 times greater in Filipinos and 10 times greater in African Americans than non-Hispanic whites.
+The risk of dissemination is 175 times greater in Filipinos and 10 times greater in African Americans than in non-Hispanic whites.
 Individuals with a weakened immune system are also more susceptible to the disease.
 In particular, individuals with HIV and diseases that impair T-cell function.
 Individuals with pre-existing conditions such as diabetes are also at a higher risk.
-Age also affects the severity of the disease, with more than one-third of deaths being in the 65-84 age group.
+Age also affects the severity of the disease, with more than one-third of deaths being in the 65–84 age group.